junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "I need to find the Purgatory.
 NOW!"
 Castiel snaps.

 "Great!
 That makes the two of us."
 Crowley makes his voice sound cheerful.
-"Then why don't you go ahead with your whatever quest and bring me more Alphas, we'll figure that out soon."
+"Then why don't you go ahead with your quest or whatever and bring me more Alphas, we'll figure that out soon."

 Castiel takes two steps forward, right in front of Crowley, almost nose to nose growling into his face.
 "You don't understand.
 Soon is not enough, I need it NOW!"